Crash of a Short S.29 Stirling I in Sandweier: 7 killed

 Circumstances:

-The airplane departed RAF Hemswell at 2226LT on August 8 on an operation to Hamburg.
-Approaching the border between the Netherlands and Germany, it was shot down by a Do.215 and crashed in Boen.
-Four crew members were killed and two others became PoW.
+The airplane departed RAF Waddington on an operation to Nuremberg.
+Over the target area, it was shot down by the German Flak and crashed 1 km northeast of Traunfeld.
+Two crew members were killed and five others became PoW.

 Crew: